Eating fiber may help you lose weight. Forget fad diets and counting calories. This is easier and, more importantly, a healthier way to slim down.

 There are two types of fiber, soluble and insoluble, and both play a role in helping people lose weight or maintain their healthy weight.
 How?
 By helping you feel full without the added calories and by helping maintain important bodily functions.
 (1)

-Soluble fiber dissolves in water, breaking done into two different substances.
+Soluble fiber dissolves in water, breaking down into two different substances.
 Viscous, the thick, gel-like material, is specifically useful for lowering blood cholesterol and glucose levels.
 Viscous material is also metabolized (consumed) by the human’s beneficial bacteria and concerted into Short Chain Fatty Acids (SCFAs), which the body uses as a fuel source.

 One specific SCFA released upon the bacteria’s consumption of the fiber is acetate.
 Acetate is a molecule that signals the brain to stop eating!
 (2) SCFAs can also help decrease inflammation, growth of bad bacteria, and control appetite.